-You can also check out our video below “WHAT AM I ACCOUNTABLE FOR?” about your general obligations.
+You can check out our video below “WHAT AM I ACCOUNTABLE FOR?” which covers information about your general obligations.

-Get them involved in your internal safety training.
-They can’t meet your standards if they don’t know what your standards are.
-Training should focus on how to build a partnership with your subcontactors, rather than micro-managing your subcontractors.
+Get your subcontractors involved in your internal safety training.
+Doing a safety course or have a special safety briefing?
+Get them involved.
+Subcontractors can’t meet your standards if they don’t know what your standards are.
+Training should focus on how to build partnerships with your subcontractors, rather than micro-managing them.

 3. Appropriate supervision

-Have regular project meetings to address whether your subcontractors performance is meeting the project’s safety and quality requirements.
-Keep a record of your communications which you share with subcontractors so everyone is clear on who needs to do what, when and how.
+Have regular project meetings to address whether your subcontractors’ performance is meeting the project’s safety and quality requirements.
+Keep a record of the communications and documentation you share with subcontractors so everyone is clear on who needs to do what, when and how.

 4. Two-way communication

 There should be two way communications between you and your subcontractor.
 Always be approachable and communicate clearly and succinctly so there’s no room for miscommunication or errors.
 When the lines of communication are easy and each side knows the expectations, issues can get resolved more quickly and more gets accomplished.